 Jeannice can help answer questions about how genes play a role in cleft lip and palate and whether you should be concerned about future children carrying similar genes.
 She will review your family history and help decide if a referral to a pediatric medical geneticist is indicated.

 Children with cleft lip or palate can have problems with growth or alignment of the upper teeth and jaw.
 Your child may require orthodontic treatment in childhood and again in early adulthood.
-Dr. Richardson guides this area of evaluation and treatment.
+Dr. Richardson, Dr. Covington and Dr. Phillips guide this area of evaluation and treatment.

 Otolaryngology (Ears, Nose, Throat Surgery): George Brinson, MD, and Michael Parker, MD, FACS

 Children with cleft palate are more prone to ear infections and hearing problems.
 Often we will place ear tubes at the time of cleft palate surgery.
 In addition, Dr. Brinson and Dr. Parker will monitor for tonsil, sinus or breathing issues.